I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/tuesday.md

 Proposition for a flyer template (with propositions of questions in order to help filling the different parts):
   * Header (What is the name of the service ?
 Who is the source of the service ?)
   * Service description: history (How long has it been used ?
-Is it used in other NSIs ?), functionalities (Which problem is solved ?), architecture
+Is it used in other NSIs ?
+What have been the incentives to develop and use this service ?), functionalities (Which problem is solved ?), architecture (Is it possible to relate to the GSBPM ?)
   * Conditions of using
   * Documentation and additional resources, link to the Catalogue (What is the channel to obtain the service ?
 Is a manuel available ?
 Is there any help desk ?)
   * Future development